 Poem about Civil War Nurses, 1866

 The massive casualty rates of the Civil War meant that nurses were always needed.
 Women, North and South, left the comforts of home to care for the wounded.
 Hospital conditions were often so bad that many volunteer nurses quit soon after beginning.
-After the war, Kate Cumming, a nurse who travelled with the Army of Tennessee, published an account of her experience.
+After the war, Kate Cumming, a nurse who traveled with the Army of Tennessee, published an account of her experience.
 She included a poem, written by an unknown author about nursing in the war.

 Fold away all your bright-tinted dresses,